jnunyez/synchronization/README.md

 ## Install Silicom Time Sync Operator <a name="installation"></a>

-There are two distinct type of entities the operator handles: one is the Silicom Time Sync physical card, and the other is the Silicom TimeSync software stack.
-The certified Operator dramatically simplifies the deployment, configuration, and management of the Silicom Time Sync physical cards and the TimeSync software.
+There are two distinct type of entities the operator handles: one is the Silicom Time Sync physical card, and the other is the Silicom Time Sync software stack.
+The certified Operator dramatically simplifies the deployment, configuration, and management of the Silicom Time Sync physical cards and the Time Sync software.

 #### Install Silicom Time Sync (STS) Card in Worker